hackergrrl/git-ssb-intro/README.md

 1. from https://nodejs.org, or
 1. using [nvm](https://github.com/creationix/nvm)

+### 2a.
+Install Patchwork

+![Patchwork](patchwork.jpg)

+Patchwork is an easy and user-friendly client that's nice to start your SSB experience with, if you're new.
+Follow the instructions on the main page at https://scuttlebutt.nz

+If you'd rather not use Patchwork, follow the next section.

-### 2. Install scuttlebot
+### 2b.
+Install scuttlebot + plugins

 The [scuttlebot](http://www.github.com/SSBC/scuttlebot) (or sbot) is an ssb server which will manage replicating data with other peers.
-The easiest way to get set up is to [install Patchwork](https://www.scuttlebutt.nz/), it runs an sbot for you, and is an interface into the social side of data replicated on ssb.

-**NOTE** - Make sure you [get an invite code](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers) from a pub to increase your ability to find other scuttlers.
+Make sure you [get an invite code](https://github.com/ssbc/scuttlebot/wiki/Pub-Servers) from a pub to increase your ability to find other scuttlers.

-![Patchwork](patchwork.jpg)

-_Patchwork - runs a scuttlebot node for you_

-Patchwork is incedentally the best place to find and talk with the people building ssb and git-ssb - it's an active and welcoming community who are happy to answer any questions you have.

-### 3. Install required plugins

-These are scuttlebutt modules required for git-ssb to function.
+You'll also need to install some plugins for git-ssb to function.
 With `sbot server` running, run

 ```